I-670/I-270 Interchange with Hard Shoulder Running

-Intelligent Transportation System (ITS) technology, including 11 Dynamic Message Signs (DMS) and 46 Closed Circuit TVs, will be used to communicate with the Traffic Management Center (TMC).
+Intelligent Transportation System (ITS) technology, including 11 Dynamic Message Signs (DMS) and 46 Closed-Circuit Televisions (CCTVs), are used to communicate with the Traffic Management Center (TMC).
 Trained TMC personnel use this information to determine when traffic is slowing down enough to open the SmartLane.
-They use DMS messages to inform motorists of changes in lane usage and variable speed limits, and any emergent information such as an accident or stopped vehicle.
-This helps harmonize the speeds across all lanes to improve traffic flow and safety.
+They use DMS messages to inform motorists of changes in lane usage, variable speed limits, and any emergent information such as an accident or stopped vehicle.
+This helps harmonize the speeds across all lanes to improve the traffic flow and safety.

 Accelerating Congestion Relief

-As the lead firm, B&N completed a 1,400-sheet plan set for nine miles of roadway widening, a system interchange modification and design of nine massive overhead gantries and DMS signs in less than nine months.
-B&N helped meet ODOT’s compressed timeframe for the SmartLane project so construction could begin in the summer of 2018.
+As the lead design firm, B&N completed a 1,600-sheet plan set for nine miles of roadway widening, a system interchange modification, and design of nine massive overhead gantries and DMS signs in less than nine months.